FlagHunter01/documentation.frolov.eu/docs/windows/yubikey/drduh.md

 git config --global user.signingkey $KEYID
 ```

+!!! info "Important"
-**Important** The `user.email` option must match the email address associated with the PGP identity.
+  The `user.email` option must match the email address associated with the PGP identity.

 To sign commits or tags, use the `-S` option.